LeonardWilleke/thesis-code/cases/flow-around-mounted-cylinder-controlled/README.md

 [2] Anagnostopoulus, P. and Bearman, P.W.
 Response Characteristics of a vortex-excited cylinder at low Reynolds numbers, Journal of Fluids and Structures, January 1992, DOI: 10.1016/0889-9746(92)90054-7

 [3] Sicklinger, S. [Stabilized Co-Simulation of Coupled Problems including Fields and Signals](https://www.researchgate.net/publication/269705153_Stabilized_Co-Simulation_of_Coupled_Problems_Including_Fields_and_Signals), Technical University of Munich, Dissertation

-## Contributions

-Many thanks to David Schneider for his help with OpenFOAM